hidet/sp8/README.md

 ./g4_sp8 mac/

-The .mac files in mac folder contain important parameters
+The .mac files in mac folder contain important parameters to specify the conditions

 You can specify,